bamlab/react-native-screen-sizer/README.md

     | Bare React Native      |          ✅           |      ❌       |        ✅         |
     | Expo Go                |          ❌           |      ❌       |        ✅         |
     | Expo Custom Dev Client |          ✅           |      ✅       |        ✅         |

+- You can navigate between the different devices with the arrows on the top left of the screen sizer.

 ## Making it work well